vmware-archive/concourse-branch-manager/README.md

 a corresponding resource and job created for them.
 This parameter is optional, if omitted it will default to `.*`, which will match all existing branches, and cause a resource and job to be created for every existing branch.

+The `MAX_BRANCHES` parameter defines the maximum number of branches to process.
+If there are more than this number of branches matched by the regular expression, it will fail.
+You can either increase the number of branches to process, or specify a more restrictive regular expression.

 The `BRANCH_RESOURCE_TEMPLATE` and `BRANCH_JOB_TEMPLATE` parameters are paths to ERB templates which will be used to dynamically generate a resource and